raquelfmcardoso/ambient-intelligence-2023-2024/README.md

 When necessary, and especially when wiring is involved, include diagrams/photos.

-Step 1.
+#### Step 1.
 Arduino Nano ESP32 Assembly

 Connect the components to the breadboard as shown in the following diagram:

 ![alt text](images/ArduinoNanoESP32_Assembly.png)

 Description:
 1. Connect each Green LED to pins D3, D4, and D5 on the Arduino board using a 220-ohm resistor for each.
 Attach one end of the resistor to the corresponding pin (D3, D4, or D5) using a wire and the other end to the positive (anode) leg of the LED using a jump wire.
 Connect the negative (cathode) leg of the LED to ground (GND) on the Arduino board using a jump wire.
 2. Connect the RGB LED module to pin D2.
 Connect the pin labeled "R" on the LED to the pin D2 using a jump wire.
 Connect the Common (Cathode-) pin to ground (GND) on the Arduino board using a jump wire.
 3. Connect the Piezzo Buzzer to pin D12.
 Connect the positive (anode) leg of the buzzer to the pin D12 using a jump wire and connect the negative (cathode) leg of the buzzer to the ground (GND) on the Arduino board using a jump wire.
-4. Connect the Arduino using a USB-C cable to the computer to supply its' power.
+4. Connect the Arduino Nano ESP32 to the computer using a USB-C cable to supply its' power.

-Step 2.
+#### Step 2.
 Arduino Uno Assembly
 1. Connect the Pixy2 to the the Arduino Uno using a Pixy IO to Arduino ISP Cable.
-2. Connect both of them using a USB Cable to the computer to supply its' power.
+2. Connect Pixy2 to the computer using a USB cable to supply its' power.
+3. Connect the Arduino Uno to the computer using an USB cable to supply its' power.

 ### Software Prerequisites